AviatrixSystems/Docs/HowTos/FAQ.rst

 The primary difference between IKEv1 and IKEv2 is it takes fewer messages to establish the security association in IKEv2.

-There are a couple of other differences regarding IKEv2 has a better support for mobile devices which does not apply to site to site VPN where Aviatrix is being used.
+There are a couple of other differences regarding IKEv2 has a better support for mobile devices which does not apply to site to site and site to cloud VPN where Aviatrix is being used.